damies13/rfswarm/Doc/rfswarm_agent_py.md

                         Set debug level, default level is 0 -v, --version         Display the version and exit -i INI, --ini INI     path to alternate ini file
-  -s SERVER, --server SERVER
+  -m MANAGER, --manager MANAGER
-                        The server to connect to e.g. http://localhost:8138/ -d AGENTDIR, --agentdir AGENTDIR
+                        The manager to connect to e.g. http://localhost:8138/ -d AGENTDIR, --agentdir AGENTDIR
                         The directory the agent should use for files -r ROBOT, --robot ROBOT